Linear Integration Setup

 identical to Jira keys (

-ENG-123), setting team keys prevents the two fromcross-firing.
+ENG-123), setting team keys prevents the two from cross-firing. - Leave empty to match any

-TEAM-123-style ID (only recommended if you don'talso use Jira).
+TEAM-123-style ID (only recommended if you don't also use Jira).

 - These scope which IDs are treated as Linear issues.
 Because Linear IDs look